Quick Start

 Running your first pipeline

 Now it's time to generate your first embedding with Towhee!
-Open up a python
+Open up a python terminal:

 python3

-from towhee import pipeline
+from towhee import AutoPipes

-Now let's instantiate an image embedding pipeline:
+Now let's instantiate a sentence embedding pipeline:

-p = pipeline('image-embedding')
+p = AutoPipes.pipeline('sentence_embedding')

-output = p('https://raw.githubusercontent.com/towhee-io/towhee/main/docs/02-Getting%20Started/towhee.jpeg')
+output = p('Hello World.').get()

 print(output)